BenjaminTendler/SteadyStateDiffusionMicrostructure/README.md

 **AnalyticalModels**

-This folder contains the scripts used to estimate the DW-SSFP signal using an analytical model for (1) diffusion gradients of a fixed duration, (2) oscillating diffusion gradients and (3) a diffusion tensor.
-Analytical models are described in Appendix [1-3] in "Tendler, Investigating tissue microstructure using steady-state diffusion MRI, BioRXiv 2024, [10.1101/2024.05.15.594140](https://doi.org/10.1101/2024.05.15.594140)".
+This folder contains the scripts used to estimate the DW-SSFP signal for (1) diffusion gradients of a fixed duration, (2) oscillating diffusion gradients and (3) a diffusion tensor, alongside code to evaluate transverse period approximations of DW-SSFP.
+Implementations are described in Appendix [1-3] in "Tendler, Investigating tissue microstructure using steady-state diffusion MRI, BioRXiv 2024, [10.1101/2024.05.15.594140](https://doi.org/10.1101/2024.05.15.594140)".
 They are based on "Freed et al., Steady-state free precession experiments and exact treatment of diffusion in a uniform gradient, J. Chem.
 Phys 2001, [10.1063/1.1389859](https://doi.org/10.1063/1.1389859)".

 **MCOutputs**